Kinto/kinto-admin/README.md

 The application is served at [localhost:3000](http://localhost:3000/), and any React component update will trigger a hot reload.

+## FAQ

+### I get an ENOENT when I go to localhost:3000

+Did you run `bin/kinto-admin` from this repository?

+You can only run `kinto-admin` if you get `kinto-admin` with npm.
+The version of `kinto-admin` uploaded to npm contains an automatically-built `dist` directory with the artifacts that the browser needs.

+Instead, run the development server, as above.

 ## License

 Apache Licence Version 2.0